frou/ocaml-docset/README.md

 > [!IMPORTANT]
 > The `python3` (3.11+), `curl` and `make` commands must be available on your system.

 Clone this repository and then run `make` in its directory.

-The OCaml reference manual will automatically be downloaded, and then transformed into `./generated/ocaml-unofficial.docset`
+The OCaml reference manual will automatically be downloaded, and then transformed into `./generated/ocaml-unofficial.docset`.

+Alternatively, the Docset can be generated for a specific version of OCaml (rather than the default version set in the Makefile), by running for example: `OCAML_VERSION=5.2 make` instead of `make`.

 ## Installing the Docset